tbz-pariv/tbzuploader/README.rst

 If the http upload was successfull, files get moved to a "done" sub directory.

-Handles pairs of files.

-For example you have for files: a.pdf, a.xml, b.pdf, b.xml

-The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml.

 The upload is considered successfull by tbzuploader if the servers replies with http status `201 Created <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success>`_

+Additional features: Handles pairs of files.

+For example you have four files: a.pdf, a.xml, b.pdf, b.xml

+The first upload should take a.pdf and a.xml, and the second upload b.pdf and b.xml, then use --patterns="*.pdf *.xml"

 Usage
 =====